ChaoticSoda/ChaoticSoda/README.md

 ### 👋Hello, welcome to my profile!
-I'm glad to see you're interested on my work!
+I'm glad to see you're interested in my work!

 #### 👾I'm a Computer Science student at the [Federal University of Sergipe](http://www.ufs.br/)